 Net Income After

 Expenses:

 Annual Cost of

 Debt and Equity:

+Dant to NDC.

 Rent to NPS:

 Net Cash flow:

-Fynlain the basis of all est timates These estimates n nust credibly demons trate that your net re venue will he

 Explain the basis of all estimates.
 These estimates must credibly demonstrate that your net revenue will be sufficient to permit payment of the proposed rent and otherwise demonstrate that your proposal is financially viable.